 SDTV (Standard-Definition Television)

 SDTV stands for Standard Definition Television.
-The SDTV picture, having either in 4:3 or 16:9 aspect ratios, is better and of higher quality than the one of NTSC, however, it does not reach the quality and resolution of HDTV.
+The SDTV picture, having either 4:3 or 16:9 aspect ratios, is better and of higher quality than the NTSC, however, it does not reach the quality and resolution of HDTV.
 SDTV is based on 480 lines of vertical resolution and in both interlaced and progressively scanned formats.

 Set-top Box (STB)

 THX is a quality assurance standard.
-For a television to be THX certified it must meet certain standards of predictable reproduction of film source content.
+For television to be THX certified it must meet certain standards of predictable reproduction of film source content.